uclab-potsdam/OA-summer-school/index.md

     <div class="note">
       <p>
         <em>
           Please note: The Summer School will be given in English.
-It is targeted at advanced students enrolled in design, information science, or computer science at Fachhochschule Potsdam, Freie Universität Berlin and Humboldt-Univerität zu Berlin.
+It is targeted at advanced students enrolled in design, information science, or computer science at Fachhochschule Potsdam, Freie Universität Berlin and Humboldt-Universität zu Berlin.
 Your participation benefits from basic knowledge of data structures and algorithms.
 The number of students is limited to 25.
         </em>
       </p>
   </div>